JYC11/d4b-message-board/README.md

 ORM = Object Relational Mapper
 Maps objects directly do database tables and allows easier database connection and data manipulation by the server(in other words: no need to directly write SQL queries).
 Similar to typeORM and sequelize I used in nodejs so was easy to grasp.
+Migrations were also handled quite easily by django.
+Migrations are ways to sync objects defined in models with databases so that everything is well synced.
+You can specify all apps or certain apps to sync.
+It is usually best practice to designate certain apps.

 ## Tests
 Testing to see whether creating a post actually creates a post